jaceypastense/personal-zima/README.md

 ### Tubesync
 [Tubesync](https://github.com/meeb/tubesync) is a PVR (personal video recorder) for YouTube.
 Or, like Sonarr but for YouTube (with a built-in download client).
 It is designed to synchronize channels and playlists from YouTube to local directories and update your media server once media is downloaded.

+### Zerobyte
+[Zerobyte](https://github.com/nicotsx/zerobyte/) Zerobyte is a backup automation tool that helps you save your data across multiple storage backends.
+Built on top of Restic, it provides an modern web interface to schedule, manage, and monitor encrypted backups of your remote storage.